BRSRKR/100-days-of-code/Ryan'sLog.md

 **Thoughts:** There were actually to issues.
 First I was using HTML's onclick funciton instead of the addEventListener function.
 Second, there was a function at the very top of my code that was continuing to fire and not allow the rest of the code to process.
 I commented that out and addEventListener function worked like a charm

 **Link to work:** [Weather App](http://codepen.io/ryanmbarger/full/RoKbVd/)

+### Day 9: Febrary 3, 2017

+**Today's Progress**: Aligned the Toggle with the F and C. And made mobile responsive

+**Thoughts:** Weather App is function properly on desktop browser, but won't work on the mobile site.
+It does look good on mobile site though with responsiveness working great!